St. Catherine University - Master of Arts in Organizational Leadership (MAOL)

 Part-time 3-4 years; full-time 27 - 30 months

-Applicants must meet the following requirements for admission: a completed bachelors degree from an accredited institution, GPA of 3.0 or higher on a 4 point scale, minimum of two years of professional work experience and demonstrated leadership in the private or public sector (Peace Corps service applicable).
-A completed application includes the application form, a personal statement, current resume, two recommendations from professional or academic references and official transcripts for each post-secondary institution attended.
+Applicants must meet the following requirements for admission: a completed bachelor's degree from an accredited institution, GPA of 3.0 or higher on a 4 point scale, minimum of two years of professional work experience and demonstrated leadership in the private or public sector (Peace Corps service applicable).
+A completed application includes the application form, a personal statement, current resume, two recommendations from professional or academic references (no personal references) and official transcripts for each post-secondary institution attended.
 No test scores (GRE or GMAT) are required.
 Visit stkate.edu/graduate for detailed instructions and application materials.
 The application fee is waived for Coverdell Fellows program applicants.

 Check the Coverdell Fellows box on the application for admission fee waiver.
 When informed whether or not you are accepted into the MAOL program, you will be informed of your Coverdell status.
 An appointment letter will be sent for the Coverdell Fellows program.